Gershom Bartlett

 Gershom Bartlett (February 19, 1723 – December 23, 1798) was a stone carver who carved tombstones in colonial Connecticut and Vermont.
 His carved gravestones are widespread in colonial burying grounds in eastern Connecticut as well as towns in Vermont and New Hampshire near the Connecticut River.

-He is often referred to as the "Hook and Eye man" due to the unique designs based on the old "Hook and Eye" garment he carved on his stones.
+Highly prolific, Bartlett accepted work from both the rich and poor, and produced some 1,000 grave stones.
+He signed his later works; the rest are attributed from Probate records or deduced based on style.
+His output has been described as including "some of the strangest, almost bizarre carvings made during the eighteenth century."
+Bartlett is sometimes referred to as the "Hook and Eye man" due to the unique designs based on the old "Hook and Eye" garment he carved on his stones.

-Early life and career
+Early life

 According to old Bolton church records preserved by the Connecticut Historical Society, Gershom Bartlett was born to Samuel and Sarah Bartlett on February 19, 1723.
-Gershom moved to Windsor, Connecticut sometime before 1747, married Margret Darte in 1748 and soon fathered two children.
-Gershom began carving tombstones in 1747, his earliest known stone in Ellington CT carved out of Windsor brownstone.
+Gershom moved to Windsor, Connecticut sometime before 1747, and married Margret Darte in 1748.